wp-plugins/supra-csv-parser/readme.txt

 fixed a javscript bug of missing key
 = 2.3.3 =
-added the categories and tags import functionality per user request
+added the categories and tags import functionality per user request = 2.3.4 = added the ability to provide multiple tags and categories for each post